ayedk/Auction-system-k8s/README.md

-# bidding-systeme-in aszezsszs
+# bidding-systeme-in kubernetes
-This a repostrie contain a banch of yamls files to setup a kafka broker in kubernetes with a simple kafka ui to manage kafka Topics and also it hase a deployment yaml file of a bidding-system-producer
+This a repostrie contain a banch of yamls files to setup a kafka broker in kubernetes with a simple kafka ui to manage kafka Topics and also it has a deployment yaml file of a kafka producer

 * Steps
 * 1-Make shure that your virtualisation is activated in the bios level